Forehead Osteoma Removal London & UK

 Immediately following the surgery, you will experience some swelling and bruising in the affected area.
 You may also experience some discomfort or pain, which can be managed with pain medication prescribed by your surgeon.
 Cold compresses may be used to reduce swelling and bruising.

-It is important to keep the surgical area clean and dry for the first few days after surgery.
+For the first few days after surgery, it is important to keep the surgical area clean and dry.
 Your surgeon will provide specific instructions on how to care for the incision site and when you can resume normal activities like showering and washing your hair.

 In most cases, sutures are removed approximately one week after the procedure.
 It is important to follow your surgeon’s instructions regarding suture removal and care of the incision site to ensure proper healing.